damalis/full-stack-nginx-website-for-everyone-with-docker-compose/README.md

 Or you should make changes custom host configurations then must restart service

 ```
-docker container restart web
+docker container restart website
 ```

-add and/or remove base html/php-fpm themes, plugins or custom code folders and files with any ftp client program to ./html folder
+add and/or remove base website/php-fpm themes, plugins or custom code folders and files with any ftp client program to ./website folder
 <br /><br />contains your website’s base configuration details, such as database connection information.
 You can set custom configuration for your website in this file.

 #### Redis